-Section number Section Area Individual Risk Level Section 6 External Envelope The block is brick cavity construction.
-There is a small amount of spandrel panels fitted below windows in the common area stairwell.
-There are vertically aligned concrete balconies with steel balustrades.
+Section number Section Area Individual Risk Level Section 6 External Envelope The building is of traditional brick construction with UPVC double glazed units.
 Trivial

-Section 7 Means of Escape from Fire The site has a single open plan staircase that provides sufficient means of escape.
+Section 7 Means of Escape from Fire The entrance door to flat 2 leads to the communal walkway.
+Flats 4 & 10 benefit from front and rear entrance doors.
+Front door leads to street.
+The entrance doors to flats 6 & 8 lead to the street.
 Trivial Section 8 Fire Detection and Alarm Systems Early warning is limited to hard wired or battery smoke alarms within each of the resident's flats.
-Trivial Section 9 Emergency Lighting Emergency lighting is provided in the staircase, additional lighting is provided.
-Trivial Section 10 Compartmentation The building is designed to provide as a minimum 1-hour vertical fire resistance and 1-hour horizontal fire resistance around flats.
-Doors are 30-minute notional fire doors, including those in 1-hour rated walls.
+Trivial Section 9 Emergency Lighting The premises have a sufficient emergency / escape lighting system in accordance with BS 5266.
+Trivial Section 10 Compartmentation This is an 'L' shaped row of terraced flats, with all flats front doors exiting to fresh air, except flat 2 which exits onto the only common area, being a covered ground floor walkway.
 Trivial Section 11 Fire Fighting Equipment No firefighting provisions are provided within the premise.
-Trivial Section 12 Fire Signage Appropriate signage is in place where required.
+Trivial Section 12 Fire Signage Appropriate signage is in place, no further action required.
 Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial

 Section 14 Sources of Ignition The fixed electrical installation should be tested every 5 years.
-At the time of the assessment, it was determined that the last EICR inspection of electrical equipment was carried out on 06/10/2023.
-This was marked as satisfactory, but improvements were recommended.
+An email was sent to the electrical department requesting the current EICR.
 Trivial Section 15 Waste Control Regular cleaning services take place at the block and regular checks from caretakers help with waste control at the block.
 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention The final exit doors have door entry systems installed.
-These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
+Trivial Section 17 Arson Prevention External lighting is present.
 Trivial Section 18 Storage Arrangements Residents should not store fuel or LPG Cylinders in their home or storage facilities.
-This documented in the tenancy agreement.
-See observations.
+This is documented in the tenancy agreement.
 Trivial